Glossary

 The set of digital signal processing techniques.
 This includes filtering, modulation/demodulation, equalization, error correction, and other signal processing operations.
 Digital processing offers more flexibility and accuracy compared to traditional analog methods.

-An ephemeris ia a table or data file giving the calculated positions of a celestial object at regular intervals throughout a period.
+An ephemeris is a table or data file giving the calculated positions of a celestial object at regular intervals throughout a period.
 Ephemerides are critical for GNSS operations as they provide precise information about satellite positions and timing, enabling accurate positioning and navigation for a wide range of applications:

 - Satellite Positioning: GNSS systems work by determining the receiver's position on Earth using signals transmitted from satellites.
 To accurately calculate the position, the receiver needs to know the precise positions of the satellites at a given time.
 Ephemerides provide this information.